-A pet sitting business can allow you to make more money on the side.
-When a pet owner goes on vacation, they’ll call you to come & take care of their pets while they are away.
+Starting a pet sitting business can allow you to make more money on the side.
+When a pet owner goes on vacation, they will call you to come & take care of their pets while they are away.

 You can even earn extra money from home if you take the pets home to stay with you.
 Caged animals such as hamsters and rabbits would work out better this way, anyway, and are easy to transport.

 If you love animals and you’re looking for a good money making idea, there are several options such as grooming or caring for animals.
 You can start a pet sitting business that will allow you to enjoy animals and make money doing it.

 Pet sitting has become more and more popular.
 Pet owners don’t want to leave their pets alone when they are away on vacation, on business, or for other outings.

 Sometimes they are just too busy for an amount of time and they don’t want their pets to be neglected.
 They don’t want to leave their pets with just anyone, either.

 A pet sitting business can become a very large business, but it’s best to start small.
 You may also choose to keep it small as a side business even in the future, which is perfectly okay, too.

 A business doesn’t have to be huge to be successful and enjoyable.
 Starting a small pet sitting business can work in several different ways.